microbit-foundation/microbit-universal-hex/README.md

 [docs/examples/webtool.html](docs/examples/webtool.html) file.
 This web tool can generate a Universal Hex from two Intel Hex files.

-It can be accessed online via: https://tech.microbit.org/software/universal-hex-creator/
+It can be accessed online on this URL: https://tech.microbit.org/software/universal-hex-creator/

 ## License